 Senate Bill 336 aims to enhance regulations surrounding the transfer of firearms in Wisconsin.
 The bill prohibits any person from transferring a firearm, including its frame or receiver, unless the transfer is conducted through a federally licensed firearms dealer and includes a background check of the prospective transferee.
 Exceptions to this prohibition include transfers to firearms dealers, law enforcement, or armed services agencies, as well as transfers of antique firearms or those made as gifts, bequests, or inheritances to family members.
 Violators of this prohibition would face misdemeanor charges, with penalties including fines ranging from $500 to $10,000, potential imprisonment for up to nine months, and a two-year prohibition on firearm possession.

 The bill also includes several amendments and new provisions to existing laws.
-Notably, it renames the title of section 175.35 from "Purchase of handguns" to "Transfer of firearms" and introduces definitions for terms such as "family member" and "firearm."
-Additionally, it establishes new requirements for firearms dealers regarding the transfer process, including the necessity of providing a written receipt for the transfer.
-The bill also outlines the responsibilities of the Department of Justice in promulgating rules related to the transfer process and the collection of fees for background checks.
-Overall, the legislation seeks to tighten control over firearm transfers to enhance public safety.
+Notably, it renames the title of section 175.35 from "Purchase of handguns" to "Transfer of firearms" and introduces definitions for terms such as "family member" and "transfer."
+Additionally, it establishes new requirements for firearms dealers regarding the documentation and procedures for conducting transfers, including the necessity of providing a written receipt for the transfer.
+The bill aims to ensure that all firearm transfers are conducted safely and legally, thereby enhancing public safety in Wisconsin.

 Statutes affected: Bill Text: 175.35(title), 175.35, 175.35(1)(at), 175.35(1)(b), 175.35(2g)(a), 175.35(2g)(b)1, 175.35(2g)(b)2, 175.35(2k)(ar)2